editorconfig/editorconfig-core-c/README.md

 If you are writing a plugin a language that can import C libraries, you may want to import and use the EditorConfig library directly.
-If you do use the EditorConfig core as a C library, check the [documentation][] for help.
+If you do use the EditorConfig core as a C library, check the [documentation][] for latest stable version for help.
+The documentation for latest development version is also available [online][dev doc].

 License